-Quarterly Objectives are collections of projects that all go toward a certain goal and that contain a bunch of other projects.
+This Quarter’s Projects is the spot to list projects that all go toward a certain goal, and that contain a bunch of other projects.
 Fun fact: the English language doesn’t have a word for “big project” like it does for big house (mansion).

-(Note: If you’re using the Yearly and/or Quarterly Momentum Planners that come exclusively in our Momentum Planner Digital Pack, you will be able to simply transfer your quarterly objectives from those planners to this one.)
+(Note: If you’re using the Yearly and/or Quarterly Momentum Planners that come exclusively in our Digital Momentum Planner, you will be able to simply transfer your quarterly objectives from those planners to this one.)

-For instance, “Write The Awesomesauce Ebook” is an objective that’s broken down into component projects like “Write Chapter 1 of Awesomesauce Ebook.”
-The project “Write Chapter 1 of Amesomesauce Ebook” is broken down into discrete tasks.
+For instance, “Write the Awesomesauce Ebook” is a (probably) month-sized project that’s broken down into component week-sized projects like “Write Chapter 1 of Awesomesauce Ebook.”
+The week-sized project “Write Chapter 1 of Amesomesauce Ebook” is broken down into discrete tasks.

 While we’re on categories and organizing, you may find it useful to associate the levels of actions with timeframes.
 So: